 Why does my tooth hurt?

 In a healthy mouth, the enamel on the teeth protects the lower layer of dentin which contains thousands of little dentinal tubes leading to the nerves.
-If the enamel is compromised, hot, cold, acidic or sticky substances can reach the dentin, resulting in pain.
+If the enamel is compromised, hot, cold, acidic or sticky substances can reach the dentin, resulting in pain or dentin hypersensitivity.
 Likewise, gums serve as a protective coating to the dentin.
 The key to discovering the cause of the pain is to determine why the gum or enamel has been broken down.

 Here are some of the most common culprits:

 - Cavities – Holes in the enamel exposes the dentin.

 - Vigorous brushing – A hard bristled brush can break down the enamel or cause the gums to recede.

 - Gingivitis – When the gums become inflamed, the roots of the tooth can be exposed.